 Edgar D. Lawrence earned a master’s degree from California State University at Northridge where he completed the National Leadership Training Program in the area of deafness.
 An associate professor of psychology and special education at Central Bible College, Springfield, Missouri, he also taught classes on deafness and sign language.
-Based on his knowledge of teaching and learning and on his association with Deaf people, he designed Sign Language Made Simple to enable the general public to communicate with Deaf individuals.
+Based on his knowledge of teaching and learning and on his association with Deaf people, he designed Sign Language Made Simple to enable the general public to communicate easily and effectively with Deaf individuals.

 Ruth A. Reppert